-A mental health counselor is available to assist students with a variety of challenges such as stress, anxiety, grief, depression, as well as other challenging situations or scenarios.
+A licensed mental health counselor is available to assist students with a variety of challenges such as stress, anxiety, grief, depression, as well as other challenging situations or scenarios.
 These issues can often make it difficult for students to stay focused while attending school.

-The campus mental health counselor provides personal counseling to support students on their academic journey by working with students to address various challenges so they are better equipped to be successful in their education.
-Counseling provided is free and confidential for all registered students.
-Appointments may be made by calling 808-235-7393 or by logging in to My Success resource network, via Mental Health & Wellness.
+- The mental health counselor provides individual, couples and family therapy sessions. - Group sessions will be offered through a confidential platform that meets strict HIPAA privacy guidelines. - All sessions are a free service for all WCC registered students. - Students must be residing in Hawaii. - Appointments for counseling and group sessions may be made by calling 808-235-7393 or by emailing dkahale3@hawaii.edu.